 What toppings can you add to your cauliflower soup?

 You can really go mad here with toppings and since cauliflower is quite a neutral-tasting soup, flavourful bits really make it pop.

-You could also add the cheese to a crouton/slice of toasted bread and float that on top like for French onion soup.
-Or make your own croutons from bread by tossing it in the oven with olive oil and seasoning.
+You could also add the cheese to a crouton/slice of toasted bread and float that on top like French onion soup.
+Or make your own croutons from bread by tossing them in the oven with olive oil and seasoning.